benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 The code for this post (and in all the examples below) is available [here](https://github.com/benjaminsampica/bensampica.com/tree/main/content/post/azsqlbicepefcore).

-Here's the end-to-end toolchain we are using, which the post will use:
+Here's the end-to-end toolchain we are using and which the post will use:

 - .NET 8
 - Entity Framework Core (with its built-in migrations)